luxfi/cli/cmd/commands.md

   --same-control-key          use the fee-paying key as control key --threshold uint32          required number of control key signatures to make blockchain changes

-ICM Flags:
+Warp Flags:
-  --cchain-funding-key string                          key to be used to fund relayer account on cchain --cchain-icm-key string                              key to be used to pay for ICM deploys on C-Chain --icm-key string                                     key to be used to pay for ICM deploys --icm-version string                                 ICM version to deploy --relay-cchain                                       relay C-Chain as source and destination --relayer-allow-private-ips                          allow relayer to connec to private ips --relayer-amount float64                             automatically fund relayer fee payments with the given amount
+  --cchain-funding-key string                          key to be used to fund relayer account on cchain --cchain-warp-key string                              key to be used to pay for Warp deploys on C-Chain --warp-key string                                     key to be used to pay for Warp deploys --warp-version string                                 Warp version to deploy --relay-cchain                                       relay C-Chain as source and destination --relayer-allow-private-ips                          allow relayer to connec to private ips --relayer-amount float64                             automatically fund relayer fee payments with the given amount